w3f/polkadot-wiki/docs/learn/how-to/nomination-pools-guide.md

 Benefits of joining a nomination pool:

   * 1 DOT as minimum staking.
-  * No minimum to receive rewards (as low as 1 DOT can earn rewards!)
+  * No minimum to receive rewards (as low as 1 DOT can earn rewards).
   * More control over rewards.
   * The pool nominator will select validators on your behalf.
   * Selected validators can attract more staking input.